 ROCKPORT, TX –Aransas County announces a grant funded by the Rebuild Texas Fund for the installation of canopies over the bleachers at Tiger Field Park located at 1301 N Live Oak, Rockport, Texas.
 Dedication of Tiger Field Park will be Friday January 4, 2019 at 2:45pm.

-Tiger Field Park and Aransas County will oversee the initiative to help recover and rebuild the Harvey impacted community.
+Tiger Field Park and Aransas County will oversee the initiative to help recover and rebuild the Harvey-impacted community.
 On November 4, 2018, Rockport/Fulton, Texas and Tiger Field announced a $46,970 grant from the Rebuild Texas Fund to help with the installation of canopies at Tiger Field Park.
 Restoration of Tiger Field Park is now complete.
 The Pony League has 320 kids enrolled this Fall.
 Last Spring 220 children were enrolled The Pony League did not charge enrollment fees this year.
 The Pony League is managed by the friends of Tiger Field.

 The Rebuild Texas Fund was launched just days after Hurricane Harvey devastated Texas communities.
 A collaborative project of the Michael and Susan Dell Foundation, and the One Star Foundation.
 The initiative is dedicated to the economic recovery of hard-hit Texas communities.
 Funded organizations such as Aransas County and Tiger Field Park, play a critical role as rebuilding continues in the community.